tiascott01/07_GroupProject1/Rubric and Resources/Rubric.md

 ## Completed Analysis Uploaded to GitHub (20 points)
     - Final data analysis contains ample and complete information in README file (10 points)
     - Final repository is acceptable for professional quality presentation (10 points)
+    - Bonus - Use of an API

 ## Visualizations (20 points)
     - 6–8 visualizations of data (at least two per question) (10 points)
     - Clear and accurate labeling of images (5 points)
     - Visualizations supported with ample and precise explanation (5 points)
+    - Must use MatPlotLib
+    - Must save your visualizations as PNG's to submit to the graders

 ## Analysis and Conclusion (20 points)
     - Write-up summarizes major findings and implications at a professional level (5 points)